ycs77/headlessui-float-docs/src/vue/arrow.md

 # Arrow

-First import the `<FloatArrow>` component, and put it inside the floating element, then add the class:
+First, import the `<FloatArrow>` component and put it inside the floating element, then add the class:

 ```html
 <Popover>